MR

 Can I Transfer My Life Insurance Policy To Another Person?

-• Transfer from parents to a child
+• From parents to a child

-• From grandparents to their grandchild
+• Grandparents to their grandchild

-• Transfers between spouses or common-law partners
+• Between spouses or common-law partners

-• Transfer from one sibling to another
+• One sibling to another

 • From you to your corporation

-• Transfer to a charitable organization
+• To a charitable organisation

-• Between Canadian spouses or common-law partners
+• If both parties are Canadian spouses or common-law partners

 How To Transfer a Life Insurance Policy To Someone Else